esl1350/phase4_app/README.md

 by: Reuben An, Kenny Hoang, Jeffrey Lei, Elizabeth Liu

 ## Setup:

+This setup is for the Windows operating system.
+Mac/Linux may differ.

 Clone the repo, and run the sql files located in the static folder in your own mySQL workbench (cs4400_phase3_stored_procedures_SHELL_v0_2.sql and restaurant_delivery_schema.sql).

 Go into app.py and update the following lines of code with your own mySQL username and password (should be near the top of the file).